 Although you may have thought it was a myth, according to the old Irish tradition, the leap year is the perfect chance for a woman to take matters into her own hands and get down on one knee.

-You may or may not know that 2016 is a leap year.
+You may or may not know that 2020 is a leap year.
 If you do, then you may or may not know about the legend of St Patrick and why he brought about this somewhat random Irish tradition of a Leap Year Wedding Proposal.
-The more people I speak to about the topic, the more it becomes apparent that very little is known about how this tradition came about.
-I decided to dig a little deeper and find out why it was decided that women could propose to men on Leap Day, during the course of a Leap Year.
+Although a well known topic, it is apparent that very little is known about how this tradition came about.
+We dug a little deeper and find out why it was decided that women could propose to men on Leap Day, during the course of a Leap Year.
 The truth is quite surprising.

-Now I’m not going to go into the science of how they calculate a leap year (mainly because it’s too complicated for me to understand), rather how the tradition of women proposing to men on Leap Day came about.
-After reading various versions of the story, it seems that the tradition began in 5th century Ireland when Saint Patrick and St Brigid struck an accord.
+The science of how they calculate a leap year is quite complicated to understand but how did the tradition of women proposing to men on Leap Day came about.
+There are various versions of the story but most seem to suggest that the tradition began in 5th century Ireland when Saint Patrick and St Brigid struck an accord.
 They decided that to balance the traditional roles of men and women in society, women would be able to propose to men on Leap Day (February 29th).
 This would apparently reflect the way the Leap Year balances our calendar.

 A Fine for Those Who Said No

 This is where it gets a bit interesting.
 There are many variations of the consequences facing the man if he was to decline the proposal.
 These fines and forfeits were introduced:

 - The man must buy the lady 12 pairs of gloves (to hide the embarrassment of not bearing a ring).

 - The man must buy a silk dress for the lady.